MuxZeroNet/zerolib/docs/reference/protocol.rst

     :var last_seen: the time when the last request from the peer is received.

     :var sites: the set of sites the peer is hosting.
-    :type sites: set of str
+    :vartype sites: set of str

     :var dht: reserved for DHT data structure.
 There is currently no official specification.